tfrege/aws-terraform-workshop/README.md

 # Set up your environment

 ## Login to the AWS Console
+* Login into the Console with the credentials provided.
+* Go to EC2 and locate the instance with your name.

 ## Start a session in the EC2 instance
+Select the instance and click `Connect`.
+Session Manager should be enabled and should allow you to connect.

-And make sure you are in the $HOME directory:
+Once inside the instance, make sure you are in the $HOME directory:

 ```bash
     cd $HOME